rilianx/cpmp/README.md

 Implementation of a Filling-Emptying Greedy algorithm (**FEG**) for the CPMP.
 It is based on two procedures: (1) *filling* ordered stacks by moving directly badly placed containers into ordered stacks such that the containers become well placed and *emptying* one small stack, by moving its elements into other stacks, in order to have more available slots for well placing containers.

-The main differences between **FEG** and other heuristic algorithms are:

 ### Compilation